Pet Insurance Waiting Periods

 A waiting period is the time between the day you enroll and the day coverage starts.
 The day your coverage starts is referred to as the effective date.
+The reason companies have waiting periods is to avoid pet owners enrolling in a plan to cover a pre-existing condition.

 There are three different waiting periods: